aiidateam/aiida-tutorials/docs/pages/2019_MARVEL_Psik_MaX/sections/calculations.rst

 By now, it is possible that the calculation you submitted has already finished, and therefore that you don’t see any calculation in the output.
-In fact, by default, the command only prints calculations that are still being handled by the daemon, i.e. those with a state that is not ``FINISHED`` yet[8].
+In fact, by default, the command only prints calculations that are still active [#f2]_.

 To see also (your) calculations that have finished (and limit those only to the one created in the past day), use instead